Services > Solid Waste (Refuse) and Recycling

 onsite.
 Documents are cross-shredded, baled and recycled.

-To find a local one-day document destruction event, please
+To find one-day document destruction events, please visit

 Eco-landscaping, or natural lawn care, utilizes alternative